MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/t--trace-.md

 ---
-title: t (Trace)
+title: "t (Trace)"
-description: The t command executes a single instruction or source line and optionally displays the resulting values of all registers and flags.
+description: "The t command executes a single instruction or source line and optionally displays the resulting values of all registers and flags. "
 keywords: ["t (Trace) Windows Debugging"] ms.date: 05/23/2017
 topic_type: